pheelwell/skoria/🌐Worldbuilding/Material Plane/🏞️The Basin/Regions/Lichtachte/Lichtachte.md

 - *[[League of Arathor]]*: A group dedicated to upholding justice and protecting the people of Lichtachte from threats such as General [[General Malachi.md|Malachi]]'s [[Defilers]].
 They have earned respect throughout [[The Basin]] for their valor in battle.
 - *The Lost Hops*: A faction of skilled brewers and alchemists who have turned their talents towards creating unique magical potions and elixirs from rare ingredients found in [[The Basin]].
 They operate from a hidden brewery within Lichtachte and are known for their exceptional ale, which is rumored to grant temporary magical abilities to those who consume it.
+- The people in [[Prosnen]] rely on [[Lichtachte]].
+They have a trading association.
+In Prosnen, many edible things are cultivated in the fields while Lichtachte serves in holy requirements and safety for [[Prosnen]].
+They have a good relationship.
 ## Features

 - *Sunlit Streets*: The streets of Lichtachte are magically illuminated with a soft, warm light that mimics sunlight, bathing the city in eternal daylight.
 This feature not only provides a sense of security and comfort for the citizens but also weakens any undead creatures that may venture too close to the city.